letsdoitworld/World-Cleanup-Day/README.md

 Together we will get rid of trash once and for all, save lives, improve health & reduce costs.
 Read below on how you can participate!
 Let's do it! 😃

-## 1: Download World Cleanup App for iOS / Android and Start Mapping Trash
+## 1: Download World Cleanup and Start Mapping Trash

 <a href="https://play.google.com/store/apps/details?id=com.teeme.ldi" target="_blank"><img src="https://s3.eu-central-1.amazonaws.com/letsdoitworld-gfx/google%402x.png" alt="World Cleanup App for Android" /></a>